 Ask the children to include as many of these details as they can in their drawings.
 If practical, let children color in their drawings, or paint them with watercolors and stream water.
 Include stream creatures in the places where they were found.
 In small groups, have the children share their sketches or paintings.

-Materials: paper, pencils, clipboards or large sheets of cardboard; optional: crayons or watercolor paints and paintbrushes, small dishes of stream water.
+Materials: science journals or paper, pencils, clipboards or large sheets of cardboard; optional: crayons or watercolor paints and paintbrushes, small dishes of stream water.

 Objective: To review what has been learned by studying the stream.